 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer or debtor rather than the industry in which the customers and the debtors operate and therefore significant concentrations of credit risk primarily arise when the Group has significant exposure to individual customers.
-At the end of the reporting period, 20% (2020: 34%) and 61% (2020: 75%) of the total trade receivables and contract assets was due from the Group's largest customer and the five largest customers, respectively.
+At the end of the reporting period, 64% (2021: 33%) and 92% (2021: 88%) of the total trade receivables and contract assets was due from the continuing operations' largest customer and the five largest customers, respectively.